This site requires a more recent version of Adobe Flash Player to function properly.

 Significantly Higher Volume Than Las Vegas Casinos

 Macau offers significantly high gaming revenues as compared to the Las Vegas Strip or Singapore.
 Macau gaming revenues are approximately 7 times higher than that of Las Vegas Strip.
-In 2013, gaming revenues at Las vegas Strip were $6.5 billion as opposed to $45.2 billion in Macau.
+In 2014, gaming revenues at Las vegas Strip were $6.4 billion as opposed to $44 billion in Macau.
 This significant difference is due to very high demand for gambling in Macau, which is also the only place in China where gambling is legal.
 A lot of tourists from nearby countries visit Macau for gambling.
 Casino business is primarily divided into two categories in Macau, VIP gaming and mass market gaming.
 Las Vegas Sands has established a critical mass in the region and it is helping the casino giant attract more and more VIP players.
 Las Vegas Sands is further developing a new casino resort called The Parisian in the Cotai region.
-The new resort will further enhance Wynn's capacity in Macau and drive growth in the coming years.
+The new resort will further enhance LVS' capacity in Macau and drive growth in the coming years.

 Other factors that drive Las Vegas Sands' value are its Singapore and U.S. operations.